MicrosoftDocs/win32/desktop-src/SLWmiProv/rearmwindows-softwarelicensingservice-vista.md

 ---
-Description: 'Not supported.
-Use the ReArmWindows method.' ms.assetid: '8c64263c-b0e2-41cb-b93e-3a4c6e1e1089'
+Description: Not supported.
+Use the ReArmWindows method. ms.assetid: 8c64263c-b0e2-41cb-b93e-3a4c6e1e1089
-title: ReArmWindows method of the SoftwareLicensingService class
+title: ReArmWindows method of the SoftwareLicensingService class ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ReArmWindows method of the SoftwareLicensingService class

 Not supported.
 Use the [**ReArmWindows**](https://msdn.microsoft.com/library/cc534591) method.

 **Windows Vista and Windows Server 2008:** Resets the licensing status of the machine.

 ## Syntax